 What it means:

 Machine Learning is the application of algorithms to data, in order to predict outcomes.
-A key difference is that Statistical modeling depends heavily on how the data was collected, methodology, and statistical properties of the estimator.
+A key difference is that Statistical modeling depends heavily on how the data was collected, the methodology, and the statistical properties of the estimator.
 Statistics is about drawing valid conclusions, which means that there is a rigorous methodology involved.
 This tends to restrict the scope of statistical modeling as applied to Finance.

 Machine Learning, on the other hand, is heavily focused on predictions.
 Instead of an analyst or programmer understanding the problem well enough to write a program for it, huge amounts of sample data are collected, and the model performs tasks by ‘learning’ from said data.
 Like William Chen (Data Scientist at Quora) says in this post, “Prediction, performance, and decision-making is king, and the algorithm is only a means to an end.”

 Machine Learning when applied to credit ratings can help improve the accuracy of rating predictions, beyond traditional models that employ classical econometrics methods.
 Using techniques such as K-Nearest Neighbors, Linear Regression and Gradient Boosted Trees, and with relevant heteroscedasticity adjustments, Machine Learning can be used to reduce mean square errors in predictions to within one notch.
 That is, if the predicted outcome is an AA rating, then the true rating will be between AA- and AA+.
-This allows financial firms to not merely flag low-rated companies, but come up with probabilistic estimates across segments so that the firms can look at rating in a less rule based and more continuous manner.
+This allows financial firms to not merely flag low-rated companies, but come up with probabilistic estimates across segments so that the firms can look at rating in a less rule-based and more continuous manner.
 Besides, with enough training, cost-effective ML models can even be used to automate corporate credit rating for companies that pass certain basic rating requirements.

 What it means: